 When an organization generates an excessive amount of hazardous waste from its operations, it must follow strict state and federal waste management guidelines.

-These guidelines include employee training, time and quantity limits on waste accumulation, storage containers, and proper labeling of hazardous waste.
+These guidelines include employee training, time and quantity limits on waste accumulation, storage containers, and proper hazardous waste labels.
 In order to ease the regulatory burden on hazardous waste generators, one category of waste, universal waste, is allowed simplified management processes.
 This category encompasses materials which are hazardous but are very commonly used.

 Batteries: Included are sealed lead acid, nickel‐cadmium, lithium ion, mercuric oxide, silver oxide, and other alkaline batteries.
 This does not include low- or non‐mercury containing alkaline and carbon zinc batteries.